Inkberrow Castle

 It was a castle built between 1154 and 1216 which was destroyed (slighted) in 1233.
 A moat remains which may be that of the castle or of a later manor house built on or near the site of the castle.
 Earthworks are also present.

+There is a moated site in Inkberrow that is thought to be the castle mentioned in medieval records.
+It was designated a scheduled monument in 1970.